-Acquisition related expenses of EUR 3 million have been stated separately on the face of the consolidated statements of income.
+Acquisition related expenses of EUR 3 million have been stated separately on the face of the consolidated statements of income for the year ended 31 December 2013.

 Share of MRM S.A. income included in the SCOR Group's consolidated income